1. THE CREW NECK

 To me Chelseas are the one pair of boots you can wear year round.
 I love how this particular pair from Thursday Boots plays harmoniously with light and dark wash denim.
 Chelsea’s rock because they’re versatile and can straddle the fence between casual and dressy.

-5. THE GRAPHIC T-SHIRTGraphic T-Shirt
+5. THE GRAPHIC T-SHIRT

 We round out this t-shirt guide with the polarizing graphic t-shirt.
 The ever trendy graphic tee is characterized by graphics in the form of photographs or typography, usually on the front of the shirt.
 The graphic tee gets a lot of flack from the menswear community, but they’re not all that terrible.
 The key with graphic tees is to stay away from blatant advertising or cheesy phrases, eg. those shirts from Abercrombie and Hollister back in the 2000s (are they still doing this?)